bxparks/EpoxyDuino/README.md

 The build process uses [GNU Make](https://www.gnu.org/software/make/manual/).
 A `Makefile` needs to be created inside the sketch folder.
 For example, if the sketch is `SampleTest/SampleTest.ino`, then the makefile should be `SampleTest/Makefile`.
-The unit test is compiled with just a `make` command.
+The sketch is compiled with just a `make` command.
 It produces an executable with a `.out` extension, for example, `SampleTest.out`.

 Running an Arduino program natively on Linux or MacOS has some advantages: